AmitBhardwaj01140/summerproject.repo/README.md

 - **Wikipedia Query:** Use LangChain to answer questions from Wikipedia.
 - **Webserver Configuration:** Configure your webserver.

+## LangChain Integration
+Our project leverages LangChain, an open-source framework, to supercharge our web application with advanced natural language processing capabilities.
+Here's how LangChain enhances our application:

+- **Advanced NLP:** LangChain taps into cutting-edge language models for accurate and context-aware responses.
+- **Data Responsiveness:** It connects our app to data sources, ensuring more comprehensive and relevant interactions.
+- **Intelligent Decisions:** LangChain empowers our app to make smart decisions and adapt to user needs.

 ## Getting Started

 To get started with this project, follow these steps: